-Towards the end of this 30th year, we are so proud to share with you the news that our Founder and Chairman, Eddie O’Gorman OBE, has received the 2018 Pride of Britain Lifetime Achievement Award.
+Towards the end of this 30th year, we were proud to share with you the news that our Founder and Chairman, Eddie O’Gorman OBE, had received the 2018 Pride of Britain Lifetime Achievement Award.

 Thank you for your interest in job opportunities with Children with Cancer UK.
 We are united by a common goal – to save and improve young lives.